The verified answer

 Analysis

 Clean safety record across 1 verified deployment.
-Limited public visibility and press coverage relative to peers.
+Deployment footprint remains limited relative to category peers.

 Signal flags